agushansky/sentiment-analysis_text-reviews/README.md

-### Using customer review data about theme parks to make informed strategic decisions
+### Using customer reviews to make informed strategic decisions about theme parks

 #### Problem Statement & Motivation